Physical Activity

 Playground Leaders

-During a class discussion on Tuesday, 15th of February, the pupils in the senior class became familiar with the concept of playground leaders.
-The pupils were given a choice to become one.
-13 out of 14 pupils from 3rd-6th Class became leaders.
+On Thursday, March 6th, we decided to formalize it again in the run up to the renewal of our Active Flag.
+The pupils in the senior class became familiar with the concept of playground leaders.
+The pupils were given a choice to become became leaders.
 A rota was drawn up and a list of playground games was created as a whole school activity.

 Playground Games

-From Thursday, February 16th, Playground leaders occurred once a week at lunch on Thursdays.
+From Thursday, March 6th, Playground leaders occurred once a week at lunch on Thursdays.
 The playground leaders worked in pairs or in groups of 3.
-It worked out that each pair/ group was on once every five weeks.
 Each week, they picked two games from the list of playground games that was compiled by the whole school.
 A whole school vote took place at break time which allowed the leaders to have P.E. equipment ready for lunch.
 Teachers on yard gave some assistance initially as the playground leaders came to grips with managing and organizing their peers into games.
 Playground leaders wore the high vis provided by the Active School Flag initiative.
 All pupils in Ballyroe Central N.S. had a choice each week whether or not they wanted to take part.

 In Senior Classroom, we also linked our procedural writing with the Active Flag Initiative.